Revisiting critical orbits of test particles traveling in a black hole background: The general equations of motion

 Consider test particles incident from infinity.
-A portion of these particles will fall into the black hole, while another portion will be scattered back to infinity.
-Between these two cases lies a critical scenario, where particles are neither captured by the black hole nor escape to infinity, but instead asymptotically approach a critical radius at a finite distance.
-Next, we will provide a detailed analysis of the critical orbital solutions for test particle motion—including both null and time-like orbits — in Schwarzschild, Reissner-Nordstr\"{o}m, Kerr, and Kerr-Newman spacetimes.
+Some of these particles will fall into the black hole, whereas others will be scattered back to infinity.
+Between these two cases lies a critical regime in which particles are neither captured by the black hole nor do they escape to infinity; instead, they asymptotically approach a critical radius at a finite distance from the black hole.
+We next provide a detailed analysis of the critical orbital solutions for test-particle motion, including both null and timelike orbits, in Schwarzschild, Reissner-Nordstr\"{o}m, Kerr, and Kerr-Newman spacetimes.